-This Antarctic circumpolar species occurs particularly in high numbers in the diet of emperor penguins, sperm whales and elephant seals (Offredo et al. 1985; Piatkowski et al. 2002; Clarke 1980).
+Psychroteuthis glacialis is an Antarctic circumpolar species that occurs particularly in high numbers in the diet of emperor penguins, sperm whales and elephant seals (Offredo et al. 1985; Piatkowski et al. 2002; Clarke 1980).
+Psychroteuthis sp.
+B (Imber) has a circumpolar distribution in the Southern Ocean (i.e. extending more north than P. glacialis) (Cherel 2020) and is rare in predator diets.

-Practical procedures to differentiate the lower beaks of this species:
+Practical procedures to differentiate the lower beaks of those species:

-Psychroteuthis glacialis.
-Easily identified by a shoulder tooth and ridge on the lateral wall.
-Can be confused with sub-adults of M. ingens and M. sp.
+Psychroteuthis glacialis and Psychroteuthis sp.
+B (Imber) are easily identified by a shoulder tooth and ridge on the lateral wall, with P. glacialis having bigger beaks and Psychroteuthis sp.
+B (Imber) generally smaller.
+Both species can be confused with sub-adults of M. ingens and Moroteuthopsis sp.
 B (Imber).
-The beaks of both the small and the large forms are usually dark.
-Note that the small form is rare in predator diets.
+The beaks of both Psychroteuthis sp.
+B (Imber) and P. glacialis are usually dark.

-FAMILY SEPIOLIDAE Figure 24 | pages 73 & 102
+FAMILY SEPIOLIDAE Figure 24 | pages 75 & 103